LTRData/curl/docs/MANUAL.md

 ## Ranges

 HTTP 1.1 introduced byte-ranges.
-Using this, a client can request to get only one or more subparts of a specified document.
+Using this, a client can request to get only one or more sub-parts of a specified document.
 Curl supports this with the `-r` flag.

 Get the first 100 bytes of a document: